ashleylwalton/shelter-intake-outcome-analysis/README.md

 # Shelter Intake & Outcome Analysis
 ### Predicting Positive Outcomes at the Austin Animal Center

-This project analyzes animal intake data from the Austin Animal Center to understand the factors that influence whether an animal experiences a positive outcome (adoption, return to owner, transfer) or a negative outcome.
-Using a combination of data cleaning, exploratory analysis, and machine learning, the project identifies key predictors of outcomes and provides actionable insights for shelter operations.
+This project explores intake and outcome data from the Austin Animal Center to understand the factors that shape an animal’s likelihood of a positive outcome.
+Through structured data cleaning, exploratory analysis, and a machine learning model with interpretable insights, the project uncovers patterns in age, intake type, species, and length of stay that influence adoption and return‑to‑owner rates.
+The goal is to translate raw shelter data into actionable findings that can support operational planning and improve animal welfare outcomes.

+### Results at a Glance
+- **Model Performance**: The Random Forest classifier achieved strong predictive performance, accurately distinguishing positive from negative outcomes using structured intake features.
+- **Top Predictors**: Age at intake, length of stay, intake type, and species emerged as the most influential factors driving outcome predictions.
+- **Key Insights**: Younger animals and those with shorter shelter stays were significantly more likely to experience positive outcomes.
+Intake type also played a major role, with strays showing distinct patterns compared to owner surrenders.
+- **Seasonal Trends**: Cat intakes showed clear seasonal spikes during spring and summer, aligning with known kitten‑season patterns and influencing overall shelter capacity.
+- **Operational Value**: The findings highlight opportunities to reduce length of stay, anticipate seasonal surges, and tailor interventions for high‑risk intake types to improve overall shelter outcomes.

-## Product Struture
+## Project Struture
 shelter-intake-outcome-analysis
 - data    #Original Dataset
 - processed #Cleaned Dataset for Modeling